 Class expressions in OWL 2 can be formed by placing restrictions on data property expressions, as shown in Figure 10.
-These are similar to the restrictions on object property expressions, the main difference being that the expressions for existential and universal quantification allow for n-ary data ranges explicitly supported by this specification are unary; however, the provision of n-ary data ranges in existential and universal quantification allows OWL 2 tools to support extensions such as value comparisons and, consequently, class expressions such as "individuals whose width is greater than their height".
+These are similar to the restrictions on object property expressions, the main difference being that the expressions for existential and universal quantification allow for n-ary data ranges.
+All data ranges explicitly supported by this specification are unary; however, the provision of n-ary data ranges in existential and universal quantification allows OWL 2 tools to support extensions such as value comparisons and, consequently, class expressions such as "individuals whose width is greater than their height".
 Thus, the DataSomeValuesFrom class expression allows for a restricted existential quantification over a list of data property expressions, and it contains those individuals that are connected through the data property expressions to at least one literal in the given data range.
-The DataAllValuesFrom class expression allows for a restricted universal quantification over a list of data property expressions, and it contains those individuals that are connected through the data property expressions only to literals in the given data range.
-Finally, the DataHasValue class expression contains those individuals that are connected by a data property expression to a particular literal.
+The DataAllValuesFrom class expression allows for a restricted universal quantification over a list of data property expressions to at least one literal in the given data range.
+The DataAllValuesFrom class expression allows for a restricted universal quantification over a list of data property expression contains those individuals that are connected through the data property expressions to at least one literal in the given data range.
+The DataAllValuesFrom class expression allows for a restricted universal quantification over a list of data property expressions contains those individuals that are connected by a data property expression to a particular literal.